Building FERPA-Ready Applications: A Technical Checklist for Founders & Tech Leaders

 Building a FERPA-compliant application is a declaration of your commitment to student privacy.
 It’s a competitive advantage that builds profound trust with your users and unblocks enterprise sales with school districts.
 This guide goes beyond dense legalese to provide an actionable engineering blueprint.
 We're translating legal requirements into application architecture, database design, and secure development practices.
 At Hireplicity, we believe privacy isn't an afterthought; it's the foundation of great educational technology.

-This guide is specifically designed for engineering leaders and technical founders who need to move beyond theory and implement FERPA compliance in their code.
-Existing resources often fall short, being either generic legal checklists, high-level security vendor advice, or cloud platform documentation not tailored for EdTech.
-Drawing on Hireplicity's 18 years of experience building EdTech platforms, this resource provides the practical artifacts used in real client projects, including actual database schemas, detailed access control examples, proven vulnerability remediation patterns, and vendor vetting frameworks.
+How This Guide Is Different: This guide is specifically designed for engineering leaders and technical founders who need to move beyond theory and implement FERPA compliance in their code.
+Drawing on Hireplicity's 18 years of experience building EdTech platforms, this resource provides practical blueprints used in real client projects, including secure database schemas, access control hierarchies, and partner vetting frameworks.

 FERPA 101: A 5-Minute Briefing for Engineering Leaders